-- Never climb on or stand on the dryer top or door. - Do not-per with controls. - To minimize the possibility of electric shock, unplug this appliance from the power supply before attempting any maintenance or cleaning (except the removal and cleaning of the lint filter).
+- The laundry process can reduce the flame retardancy of fabrics.
+To avoid such a result, the garment manufacturer's care instructions should be followed very carefully. - Never climb on or stand on the dryer top or door. - Do not tamper with controls. - To minimize the possibility of electric shock, unplug this appliance from the power supply before attempting any maintenance or cleaning (except the removal and cleaning of the lint filter).
 NOTE: Turning the Cycle Selector knob to an OFF position does NOT disconnect the appliance from the power supply. - Do not operate this appliance if it is damaged, malfunctioning, partially disassembled, or has missing or broken parts, including a damaged cord or plug. - If yours is a gas dryer, it is equipped with an automatic electric ignition and does not have a pilot light.
-DO NOT ATTEMPT TOLIGHT WITH A MATCH.
-Bums may result from having your hand in the vicinity of the burner when the automatic ignition may turn on.
+DO NOT ATTEMPT TO LIGHT WITH A MATCH.
+Burns may result from having your hand in the vicinity of the burner when the automatic ignition may turn on.

-Dryer-applied fabric softeners or anti-static conditioned
+Dryer-applied fabric softeners or anti-static conditioners